dfinity/motoko/doc/md/writing-motoko/pattern-matching.md

 ### Terminology

-The usually structured expression that is being matched is frequently called the **scrutinee**.
+The expression whose value is being matched is frequently called the **scrutinee**.
 The patterns appearing behind the keyword `case` are the **alternatives**.
-When every possible scrutinee is matched by at least one alternative, then we say that the scrutinee is **covered**.
-The patterns are tried in top-down fashion and thus in case of overlapping patterns, the one higher-up is selected.
-An alternative is considered dead or inactive if for every value that it matches there is higher-up alternative that is also matched.
+When every possible value of the scrutinee is matched by at least one alternative, then the scrutinee is **covered**.
+The alternatives are tried in order.
+In case of overlapping patterns, the earlier one is selected.
+An alternative is considered dead or redundant if for every value that it matches there is already some earlier alternative that also matches the value.

 ### Booleans